ooibp/ProjectEuler/README.md

 # ProjectEuler
-Repository for problem in Project Euler
+Repository for problems in Project Euler